syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 //Define the file name.

-string fileName = " RTFtoPDF.pdf";
+string fileName = " RTFToPDF.pdf";

 //Creates a FileContentResult object by using the file contents, content type, and file name.